Home » Environment » Elephant Reserves in India

 Elephants in India are protected under:

-• In 2010, the Indian government declared elephants as the National Heritage Animal to ensure better protection and conservation.
+• In 2010, the Indian government declared elephants the National Heritage Animal to ensure better protection and conservation.

 MIKE Program (Monitoring of Illegal Killing of Elephants)